by Wendy Walker

 If you are writing a psychological thriller, it is very likely you have one of these three elements as well.

 But where do you go from there?
+How to write a psychological thriller that keeps your readers turning the pages?
 Here are some suggestions:

 If you have an ending, you are home free